SchedMD/slurm-gcp/terraform/modules/slurm_cluster/README.md

 This module creates a [Slurm](../../../docs/glossary.md#slurm) cluster on [GCP](../../../docs/glossary.md#gcp).
 There are two modes of operation: cloud;
 and hybrid.
 Cloud mode will create a VM controller.
-Hybrid mode will generate `cloud.conf` and `gres.conf` files to be included in the on-prem configuration files, while managing a `config.yaml` file for internal module use.
+Hybrid mode will generate `cloud.conf` and `cloud_gres.conf` files to be included in the on-prem configuration files, while managing a `config.yaml` file for internal module use.

 ## Usage